 Flint Creek has its beginnings in the Italy Hill region southeast of Canandaigua Lake near Middlesex and heads 25 miles north and into the Canandaigua Outlet at the village of Phelps.
 With its wide basin, moderate slope and consistent flow, the creek helped pioneers settle this region by powering a variety of mills and allowing for growing industry.
 Old Mill Falls is the site of one of the first grist mills constructed in the area, built in 1792 by Seth Dean.

 Old Mill Falls is a man-made dam, constructed of limestone bricks atop a smaller natural falls.
 The crescent shape of the man-made stonework, along with the straight drop of water that is abruptly broken by the natural rock below, gives this waterfall a unique and beautiful personality.
-The falls can be easily seen from the Main St bridge, but for a more intimate view, a small community park on the eastern bank allows for a glance across the crest towards the Old Mill, which has been drastically reconditioned into retail space (Waterside Spirits and Wine Bar when we visited in 2009).
+The falls can be easily seen from the Main St bridge, but for a more intimate view, a small community park on the eastern bank allows for a glance across the crest towards the Old Mill, which has been drastically reconditioned into retail space (Waterside Wine Bar when we visited in 2023).
 Disappointingly, the traffic from Main St, with countless speeding vehicles, detracts from this little slice of peace.

 If you are willing to explore a little, Flint Creek offers several more cascades, including two on the Ontario Pathways Trail (see Double Drop Falls) and a few drops to the south of this one (between William and Eagle Streets).
 If you take the short drive or walk to William Street and head upstream along the trail that starts behind the cemetery (adjacent to the bridge), you can visit the waterfalls along the way.
 They are small drops, no more than 3 ft high, but the wide cascade just below the railroad arch bridge is very picturesque, even if when we visited in the spring of 2009 it was littered with trash, including a twisted rusty shopping cart and smashed 36 inch TV.
 Ironically, at the turn of the century, this neglected section of Flint Creek was a common spot for picnics and was known as “Lover’s Retreat.”